 The Baseline Risk Assessment (BRA) conducted during the MI RI (CH2M HILL, 2000) included a human health risk assessment.
 Health risks to industrial workers were within acceptable levels for future industrial use of the property, except for lead in a limited surface soil area.
-However, it was concluded that soil contaminants of concern were present at levels that do not allow for unrestricted use and unlimited exposure.
+The area of lead contamination was excavated in 2001 (Jacobs, 2002).
+The BRA concluded that soil contaminants of concern were present at levels that do not allow for unrestricted use and unlimited exposure.
 The BRA also concluded that contaminated groundwater in the Fluvial Aquifer poses an unacceptable risk through the ingestion pathway; however, land use controls prevent drilling of groundwater wells and production or consumptive use of groundwater on the MI, except in Functional Unit 6 as noted previously.